Fiscal Years (FY) 2015-2019 TPP Grant Recipient Evaluations

 To have a significant impact on reducing rates of teen pregnancy and existing disparities by replicating evidence-based TPP Programs to scale in multiple settings and with populations with the greatest need.

-Tier 1B grantees are using evidence-based TPP program models, community mobilization, partnerships, and increased reach to have a community-wide impact on rates of teen pregnancy and existing disparities.
+Tier 1B grant recipients are using evidence-based TPP program models, community mobilization, partnerships, and increased reach to have a community-wide impact on rates of teen pregnancy and existing disparities.
 The evaluation of their processes will help determine which strategies are effective in scaling up teen pregnancy prevention programs.

 PDF content is undergoing Section 508 review and will be updated pending remediation.
 For immediate assistance, please contact: opa@hhs.gov.